 You may also suffer severe tooth decay that can lead to the need for a tooth extraction.
 Losing a tooth has several significant effects on your oral health, your smile, and your quality of life.
 No matter how you lose a tooth, it can have a significant impact on your entire life.
-Mark Romanelli, DDS can help with a bridge.
+Sienella Thomaszadeh, DDS can help with a bridge.

 What Happens When You Lose a Tooth?